pkingstonxyz/physignathus/README.md

 ## Who is Physignathus

-Physignathus, rendered sometimes as "The pouter" because of the meaning "puffed-jaw"
+Physignathus, rendered sometimes as "The pouter" because of the meaning "puffed-jaw."
+He is a character in the excellent text the *Batrachomyomachia* or *War of the frogs and mice*, which is an ancient parody of the Iliad.

 ## What